-Being a new Dad will result in a reduction of sleep, get used to it!
+Being a new dad will result in a reduction of sleep, so get used to it!

-There are times when the Baby is asleep, and they are likely to be asleep for a couple of hours at least.
+There are times when your baby is asleep, and they are likely to be asleep for a couple of hours at least.
 That is the time when you need to get your head down.

 Dads need to be on the top of their game, alert, ready for anything.
-Your nights may be ruined, so sleeping during the day is an excellent way of topping up on hours.
+Your nights may be ruined, so sleeping during the day is an excellent way of topping up the hours.

 Learn The Basics